bergercookie/wasp-os/docs/install.rst

 OTA update mode
 ~~~~~~~~~~~~~~~

-Bootloader mode is entered automatically of the boot image is invalid or if the
+Bootloader mode is entered automatically if the boot image is invalid or if the
 watchdog fires when running in another operating mode.
 OTA update mode can also
-be can also be entered manually by holding a physical button on the device for
+be entered manually by holding a physical button on the device for five seconds
-five seconds until the boot logo re-appears.
-When running in OTA update
+until the boot logo re-appears.
+When running in OTA update mode pressing the
-mode pressing the physical button will attempt to launch the application.
+physical button will attempt to launch the application.

 .. note::

-    To remain in OTA update mode it is import to release the button as
+    To remain in OTA update mode it is important to release the button as soon
-    soon as the boot logo appears otherwise you may acidentally request
+    as the boot logo appears otherwise you may acidentally request the
-    the bootloader restart the application!
+    bootloader restart the application!

 When the bootloader starts it will display a boot logo for two seconds and will
 then either boot the application or enter OTA update mode.
 OTA update mode